yhoon31/batch-PI/README.md

 # Batch Predictive inference

-The codes in this repository reproduce the experimental results from _Batch Predictive Inference_.
+The codes in this repository reproduce the experimental results from _Batch Predictive Inference_ (https://arxiv.org/abs/2409.13990).

 The functions.R file contains the helper functions necessary to run the procedures and simulations.